 Child Crisis Center Uganda’s birth is deeply rooted in hope and love for others.
 CCCU started as, and continues to be, a solution to a problem.
 In 2009, founding member and Vice President, Zalambi Joseph, was hired to teach in Bukewa public primary school in the Namayingo District.
 It was at this time that he realized many of the school children were absent from several classes each week.
 Joseph and his wife then went to visit several surrounding communities to learn that this was a larger issue than he originally thought.
 Children all over the country are missing school due to lack of supplies, fees, uniforms, sanitation, food, etc. A large number of these children are orphaned and returning home to grandparents, aunts, uncles or other various family members, who many of them time have children of their own that they work long hours to provide for.
 Joseph realized the need for these children that were falling off because of lack of support.
 Upon this heartbreak, Joseph and his wife used the little saving they had to buy material for these children.
 Little did they know, this small effort would blossom into something much bigger.

-In the Spring of 2016 Joseph reached out to board member and President Hannah Muller who had mutual connections through Dan.
+In the Spring of 2016 Joseph reached out to board member and President Hannah Muller via Facebook through a mutual friend.
 Hannah, after learning about the conditions in Uganda, was also very saddened and wanted to help out.
 Hannah began donating when she could and sharing posts on Facebook in hopes of making others aware of the need in the community.
 After involving herself with various emergencies that the children and community were going through, Hannah’s boss Arnold Plonski took notice and decided to help out in a different way.
 Mr. Plonski contacted and paid for his lawyer to establish a non profit for the children.
-In October of 2017 Child Crisis Center Uganda established 501(c)(3) nonprofit status and emerged with Hannah as president and Dan and Joseph as board members.
+In October of 2017 Child Crisis Center Uganda established 501(c)(3) nonprofit status and emerged with Hannah as president and Joseph as a board member.

 Since the nonprofit status has been obtained, CCCU has been able to complete a vast amount of small projects with the support of donors, organizations, and corporations.
 With some outside help, CCCU was able to get a grant to buy land and start construction of a school building for the children in the spring of 2018.
 It was around this time when board member and Head of Marketing, Lauren Sheehan, approached Hannah asking if she could help.
 Lauren had seen Hannah’s consistent efforts and having learned about the issues of the community through Hannah’s posting Lauren wanted to help.
 Having a background in marketing Lauren initially took to the website to edit and add what she could there and has since created marketing materials as well as CCCU’s monthly newsletter that can be found on the website.